-1 Area Name Ai cus 555001, Block Group 2
+1 Area Name 555001, Block Group 2

+1

-Area Type Local Target Area
+Area Type Local Target Area Code Enforcement

-Revital Type Code Enforcement
+Revital Type

 Revital Description Residential Property Code Compliance

-Identify the Neighbo South of Del Amo Boulevard, north of Centralia Street, east of the
+Identify the Neighborhood South of Del Amo Boulevard, north of Centralia Street, east of the

-Boundaries for this T San Gabriel Freeway and west of Roseton Avenue
+Boundaries for this Target Area San Gabriel Freeway and west of Roseton Avenue

-Include Specific House Mix of single-family residential properties and multi-family units.
+Include Specific Housing and Mix of single-family residential properties and multi-family units.

-Commercial Characte eristics of
+Commercial Characteristics of

 this Target Area

-How did your Consul The City did not receive citizen input at its community meeting,
+How did your Consultation and The City did not receive citizen input at its community meeting,

-Citizen Participation however, this neighborhood receives many service requests for
+Citizen Participation Process however, this neighborhood receives many service requests for

-Help you Identify thi assistance from Code Enforcement officers.
+Help you Identify this assistance from Code Enforcement officers.

-Neighborhood as a T
+Neighborhood as a Target Area?

-Identify the Needs o f this Target Property maintenance and code compliance.
+Identify the Needs of this Target Property maintenance and code compliance.

 Area

-What are the Opport Bring residential properties in to code compliance
+What are the Opportunities for Bring residential properties in to code compliance

 Improvement in this Target

 Area?

-What are the Barrier Funding and property owner compliance.
+What are the Barriers to Funding and property owner compliance.

 Improvement to this Target

 Area?

 2 Area Name 555001, Block Group 3

 Area Type Local Target Area

 Revital Type Economic Development

 Revital Description Commercial Center Façade Improvement Program

-Identify the Neighbo South of 205 th Street, north of Centralia Street, east of Roseton
+Identify the Neighborhood South of 205 th Street, north of Centralia Street, east of Roseton

-Boundaries for this T Avenue and west of Pioneer Boulevard
+Boundaries for this Target Area Avenue and west of Pioneer Boulevard

-Include Specific House Mix of single-family residential properties and multi-family units.
+Include Specific Housing and Mix of single-family residential properties and multi-family units.

-Commercial Characte eristics of Commercial characteristics include small neighborhood
+Commercial Characteristics of Commercial characteristics include small neighborhood

 this Target Area commercial centers.

-How did your Consul The City did not receive citizen input at its community meeting,
+How did your Consultation and The City did not receive citizen input at its community meeting,

-Citizen Participation however, this neighborhood receives many service requests for
+Citizen Participation Process however, this neighborhood receives many service requests for

-Help you Identify thi assistance from Code Enforcement officers.
+Help you Identify this assistance from Code Enforcement officers.

-Neighborhood as a T
+Neighborhood as a Target Area?

-Identify the Needs o f this Target Commercial centers are lacking attractive facades and landscaping.
+Identify the Needs of this Target Commercial centers are lacking attractive facades and landscaping.

 Area

-What are the Opport A Façade Improvement Program.
+What are the Opportunities for A Façade and Landscape Improvement Program.

 Improvement in this Target

 Area?

-What are the Barrier Funding and landlord compliance.
+What are the Barriers to Funding and landlord compliance.

 Improvement to this Target

 Area?

 3 Area Name 555002, Block Group 1

 Area Type Local Target Area

 Revital Type Code Enforcement